Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: System Model

 When Alice transmits information, the received signal at Bob for the $i$-th channel use can be expressed as

 where $n_b[i]$ is the AWGN at Bob with zero mean and variance $\sigma_b^2$.
 The corresponding SNR at Bob is given by

 where $\mathbf{b}=\mathrm{diag}(\mathbf{h}^H_{rb})\mathbf{h}_{ar}$.

-We note that the decoding error probability $\delta$ at Bob is not negligible for a fixed transmission rate $R$, when the number of channel uses $L$ is finite.
-As such, the effective throughput, i.e., $LR(1-\delta)$, can be employed to quantify the covert transmission performance of the considered delay-constrained scenario. {We note that the effective throughput increases as $L$ increases.
-However, Willie will have more observations to detect the covert communication as $L$ increases.
-In fact, we can always reduce the value of $P_a|\mathbf{h}^H_{rb}\mathbf{\Theta}\mathbf{h}_{ar}+h_{ab}|^2$ by properly design the transmit power $P_a$ and IRS reflection beamforming in order to maintain the same level of covertness when $L$ becomes larger.
-The recent works \cite{Shihao2018Delay} and \cite{Sun2018Short} revealed that the optimal number of channel uses in the delay-constraint covert communications is the maximum allowable number of channel uses and the effective throughput is an increasing function of $\gamma_b$ for a fixed transmission rate $R$.} As such, in this work we use $\gamma_b$ to evaluate the communication quality from Alice to Bob, and then we aim to maximize $\gamma_b$ subject to the covertness constraint $\mathcal{D}(\mathbb{P}_0|\mathbb{P}_1)\leq2\epsilon^2$ and other practical constraints.
+We should point out that the decoding error probability $\delta$ at Bob is not negligible for a fixed transmission rate $R$, when the number of channel uses $L$ is finite.
+As such, the effective throughput, i.e., $LR(1-\delta)$, can be employed to quantify the covert transmission performance of the considered delay-constrained scenario.
+We note that the effective throughput increases with $L$.
+However, Willie would have more observations to detect the covert communication as $L$ increases, which improves his detection performance.
+We also note that $\mathcal{D}(\mathbb{P}_0|\mathbb{P}_1)$ is a monotonicity increasing function of $P_a|\mathbf{h}^H_{rw}\mathbf{\Theta}\mathbf{h}_{ar}+h_{aw}|^2$.
+As such, we can reduce the value of $P_a|\mathbf{h}^H_{rb}\mathbf{\Theta}\mathbf{h}_{ar}+h_{ab}|^2$ by properly designing the transmit power $P_a$ and IRS reflection beamforming in order to limit the value of $\mathcal{D}(\mathbb{P}_0|\mathbb{P}_1)$ when $L$ increases, in order to satisfy the covertness constraint.
+The recent works \cite{Shihao2018Delay} and \cite{Sun2018Short} revealed that the optimal number of channel uses in the delay-constraint covert communications is the maximum allowable number of channel uses and the effective throughput is an increasing function of $\gamma_b$ for a fixed transmission rate $R$.
+As such, in this work we use $\gamma_b$ to evaluate the communication quality from Alice to Bob, and then we aim to maximize $\gamma_b$ subject to the covertness constraint $\mathcal{D}(\mathbb{P}_0|\mathbb{P}_1)\leq2\epsilon^2$ and other practical constraints.